Sunday, July 31, 2022

 He was always a curious man.
 Electricity was fascinating and after many experiments he developed the concept of a lightning rod, which as saved many lives.
 He also came up with the concept for a battery.
 Another project for a relative was to invent a catheter improvement.
 He also developed an improved wooden stove and would not accept a patent.
 Later in life he was taken with a musical performance with wine glasses and went on to invent the glass armonica which Mozart composed for.
 At one time he was asked about the point of a man bearing balloon and replied "What good is a newborn baby?"

 He also had a low opinion of the indigenous natives, but later was inspired by the Six Nations and their system of government.
-He had been involved a little with the French and Indian War that resulted in the French losing territory that included Quebec City and parts of what later became part of the United States.
+He had been involved a little with the French and Indian War that resulted in the French losing territory that included Quebec City and parts of what later became American territory.
 He also was involved with the negotiations and was very impressed with how the Six Nations handled themselves feeling that the American colonies should unite and have more power.

-The War made the colonies were more expensive that earlier thought and the British felt the settlers needed to help pay the extra costs.
+The War made the colonies more expensive than earlier thought and the British felt the settlers needed to help pay the extra costs.

 Maybe not surprising Benjamin Franklin was leaning the Loyalist way, but decided to be a "patriot."
 He was the oldest at the Congressional meeting.
 He had tried to convince Canadians to side with American colonies.